 When you want to grow your business, you will find many occasions in which videos will give you the best marketing ROI.
 I am going to address a few different types of videos you may want to keep in mind in this article.

-When you want to promote your business, there are so many ways to go that making choices can be hard and not always successful; spotting the right video approach early on can save you time and money.
-Also, depending on the size of the business, the types of videos that will give you the best return vary from company to company.
-This is something we help each of our clients with – making the right choices for them specifically. .
-This article will hopefully help you on your path of making good decisions in video marketing.
+When you want to promote your business, there are so many ways to go that making choices can be hard, and not always successful.
+Spotting the right video approach early on can save you time and money.
+Also, depending on the size of the business, the types of videos that will give you the best return may vary from company to company.
+This is something we help each of our clients with – making the right choices for them specifically.
+This article will hopefully help you on your path of making good decisions about video marketing.

-If you are a service provider, you should have a video explaining the nature of your service for a couple of reasons.
-Most markets are saturated, and unless you are completely unique in your space, you will have your competitors.
+Explainer videos help customers understand complex or abstract concepts regarding your business.
+Most markets are saturated, and unless you are completely unique in your space, you will have many competitors.
 To stand out amongst them, you have to reach your customers on various platforms, with only a few seconds at your disposal to grab their attention and make your case.
-Video is a multi-platform marketing tool; if the video has viral ingredients, there’s a good chance for it be be shared by its audience.
+Video is a multi-platform marketing tool; and if a video has viral ingredients, there’s a good chance it will be shared by its audience.

-If the service you are offering is complicated to understand, an explainer video will help to simplify things for your potential customers, and make you approachable.
-You can outsmart competitors by making a service explainer video that weaves in advantages you offer over competitors, and deliver that information in an organic storytelling way.
-You can address direct benefits to customers such as cost (i.e. lower when compared to competitors), a more friendly UX design, geographical benefits (locally produced etc.), or extensive customer support.
-Alternatively, you can communicate indirect, “soft” benefits such as a respectful corporate culture (i.e. being a social venture that solves larger societal and environmental problems), brand image (global brand, celebrity attachment), additional certification of the business (eco-certified, fair trade business), or the likeability of your business founders.
-Many things can be said, but you have limited time to make your case to your audiences because of continuously decreasing attention span.
-In our world as a production company, we spend all day as professionals to find new ways of how we can achieve the best audio-visual communication by keeping it short and entertaining.
-This is a quite challenging undertaking – hence so few videos rise above the rest.
+If the product or service you are offering is complicated to understand, an explainer video will help to simplify things for your potential customers and make you approachable.
+You can outsmart competitors by making an explainer video that weaves in advantages you offer over competitors, and deliver that information in an organic storytelling way.
+You can address direct benefits to customers compared to the cost (i.e. lower than your competitors), a more friendly design, geographical benefits (locally produced, etc.), or extensive customer support.
+Alternatively, you can communicate indirect, “soft” benefits such as a respectful corporate culture (i.e. being a social venture that solves larger societal and environmental problems), brand image (global brand, celebrity attachment), additional certifications of the business (eco-certified, fair-trade business), or the likeability of your business founders.
+Many things can be said, but you have limited time to make your case to your audiences because of continuously decreasing attention spans.
+In our world as a production company, we spend all day trying to find new ways to achieve the best audio-visual communication by keeping it short and entertaining.
+This is a quite challenging undertaking – and few videos rise above the rest.

 “Use Cases” Video

-When we make use case videos, they should portray different customer groups.
-It also depends on the budget, but we usually push for at least 2 or 3 different customer examples since they address different aspects of the product and make it multi-dimensional.
-Especially today, diversity and inclusion is becoming the norm, which we happily support.
+“Use cases” videos should portray different buyer personas.
+It depends on the budget, but we usually push for at least 2 or 3 different customer examples since they address different aspects of the product and make it multi-dimensional.
+Especially today, diversity and inclusion are becoming the norm, which we happily support.
 Customers are demanding that they are properly portrayed by the businesses they want to participate in as consumers.
-Diversity is one of the key driving factors for businesses thay want to grow on a global scale.
+Diversity is one of the key driving factors for businesses that want to grow on a global scale.

 You should ensure that your video will help your customers identify themselves in your marketing materials before moving forward.

-When you spent months and years working towards your new product or service, you should make sure each step of the way gets media attentions if it is newsworthy.
-That is why a lot of companies go to exhibitions such as CES, SXSW and many more, where they launch world premieres.
+When you spent months and years working towards your new product or service, you should make sure each step of the way that it gets the media attention it deserves.
+That is why a lot of companies go to exhibitions to launch world premieres.
 In these instances, you definitely should have your own media coverage instead of simply relying on journalists’ independent media coverage.